Effects

 The Problem

-Here is the oldest question in programming: how do you test code that talks to databases, reads files, or makes network calls?
-Most languages answer this with mocking frameworks, dependency injection containers, and layers of interfaces.
-It works, but it is a lot of ceremony for a simple idea.
+One question has haunted programming since the beginning: how do you test code that talks to a database, reads a file, or makes a network call?
+The usual answer is mocking frameworks, dependency injection containers, and layers of interfaces.
+It works, and it buries a simple idea under an enormous amount of ceremony.

 Declaring Effects

-An effect is a set of operations with no implementation.
-Think of it like an interface or trait, but lighter weight.
+An effect is a set of operations with no implementation behind them.
+Picture an interface or a trait, stripped down to its essence.

 LOON